-Each mentor-mentee relationship has a volunteer prayer partner who prays for the success of the relationship.
-Ideally, the prayer partner and mentor stay in contact on a regular basis so the prayer partner can stay apprised of how things are going for child and mentor.
-A prayer partner can be an invaluable support to the mentor.
-Kids Hope USA mentors must avoid any suggestion of proselytizing, lest by law the program not be allowed in public schools.
-A mentor carries the love of God personally to the child through the relationship and a prayer partner does behind-the-scenes work of praying for the needs of mentor and child.
+Each mentor-mentee relationship has an assigned volunteer Prayer Partner who prays mentor, the student and their relationship.
+A prayer partner provides invaluable support to the mentor.
+The prayer partner and mentor stay in contact on a regular basis so the prayer partner is aware of specific prayer needs and is apprised of the successes of the mentor-mentee relationship and the emotional and academic progress of the student.
+A mentor carries the love of God personally to the child through the relationship and a prayer partner does behind-the-scenes work of praying for the needs of the mentor and child.